Eugnamptus punctatus

 Human Relevance

 No documented economic importance.
 Not known to be a significant pest of cultivated plants.
-The is too poorly known to assess status.
+The is too poorly known to assess conservation status.

 Similar Taxa